Why 'Candyman' continues to hook audiences nearly 30 years later - KESQ

 When Rose arrived in Chicago from London, he remembered being unsure about where to set his movie.
 So, he contacted the Illinois Film Commission, who suggested he visit Cabrini-Green — with a police escort — because the commission was afraid something bad would happen to him.

-With a security detail in tow, Rose saw the dirty, graffiti-scarred public housing complex for himself.
+With a security detail in tow, Rose saw the graffiti-scarred public housing complex for himself.

 It wasn’t the murky stairwells and abandoned floors that surprised him.
 It was the gulf between the way white suburbanites viewed Cabrini-Green versus those who lived there.